rudecHere you can find answers to common questions related to our organisation, activities, and general questions.

 Rudec primarily works in Belo, which is in the North West Province in Cameroon.
 To see where this is on a map, please click this link.

-RUDEC was registered in February 2006 as a Common Initiative Group (CIG) - a not for profit organization as defined in the 1992 Cooperative Law of Cameroon on Cooperative Societies and Common Initiative Group.
-For more information on what the law governing a CIG is in Cameroon, please feel free to read this legal document from the Cameroonian government.
+RUDEC was registered in February 2006 as a Common Initiative Group (CIG) – a not for profit organization as defined in the 1992 Cooperative Law of Cameroon on Cooperative Societies and Common Initiative Group.

 We can accept donations either using PayPal, a wire transfer, or with a bank transfer (EU).
 For more information on how to send us a donation using either of these methods, please see the donations page.